Mapped: M7.4 Earthquake Off Japan’s Sanriku Coast — Tsunami Warning for Iwate, Aomori, and Hokkaido

 What to Watch Next

-For real-time updates, the JMA tsunami map and the USGS event page (linked in the sources below) are the authoritative feeds.
-We’ll update this article as the situation develops.
+For continuing updates, the JMA Bōsai map and the USGS event page (linked in the sources below) remain the authoritative feeds.
+This article reflects the situation as of early April 21, 2026 JST.